GeovaneJefferson/timemachine/README.md

 * Will automatically back up your files and apps every: 1, 2 or 4 hours.

 Before a backup is made, Time Machine will analize and calculate your backup device full size, free space and space needed for Time Machine's next backup.

+## External drive connected to your PC
+Time Machine can back up to an external drive connected to a USB, HD or SSD.
+Time Machine ##WILL NOT ERASE YOUR EXTERNAL DEVICE!

 ## Create a Time Machine backup
 1. Connect an external storage device, such as a USB or HD/SSD.